 Symptoms include the sense of feeling the heart beat rapidly (palpitations), lightheadedness, fainting, and dizziness.

 Symptoms may start during the teen or young adult years.

 How often a person has an episode of rapid heart rate varies.
-A person may have rare episodes of rapid heart rate, have episodes once or twice a week, or never have symptoms.
+A person may have episodes of rapid heart rate once or twice a week, have rare episodes, or never have symptoms.

 Episodes of WPW can trigger a life-threatening heart rhythm called ventricular fibrillation, although this is extremely rare.
 Your doctor may recommend that you wear a medical bracelet to alert medical professionals of your condition if you are at risk for ventricular fibrillation.